Modular vs Manufactured Home: Which Is the Better Option?

 • Land Issues: The cost of renting land can increase if you do not own it.
 Additionally, the government has banned the construction of modular homes in some areas.

-• Extra Cost: You may have to bear additional expenses when you choose to customize your home.
+• Extra Cost: You may incur additional expenses when customizing your home.

-Here are some benefits and drawbacks of manufactured homes:
+Here are some pros and cons of manufactured homes:

 Pros

-• Affordable Option: Manufactured homes are one of the cheapest options that you can opt for.
+• Affordable Option: Manufactured homes are one of the cheapest options that you can opt.

 • Factory-ready: These homes are pre-assembled and have a chassis with wheels, making them portable.